ninohdasilva/PredictiveSmartphoneKeyboard/README.md

 After cloning or donwloading the repository:

-1) If you are not running Java 8 or a more recent version of Java with JavaFX support, extract the `jre.tar.xz` archive in the main repository.
+1) If you are not running Java 8 or a more recent version of Java with JavaFX support, extract the `jre.tar.xz` archive in the main folder.

 2) Run the following command:
 ```